cmg777/starter-academic-v501/content/courses/QuaEA/_index.md

 Continuously, at your own pace.
 {{< /spoiler >}}

-{{< cta cta_text="Begin the course" cta_link="python" >}}
+{{< cta cta_text="JOIN the course" cta_link="https://carlos-mendez.my.canva.site/course-app-metrics" >}}

 ## Acknowledgments
 We are thankful to [DataCamp](http://datacamp.com/) for providing us full access to their entire course curriculum.
 We also appreciate the data and code contributions of the following scholars: Christopher Baum, Mark McGillivray, Rabiul Islam, Pietro Pizzuto, and Federico Rossi.